 Mass timber is not a new idea, just a new name.
-A lot of people have heard the term "mass timber" batted around in the last few years, but not everybody has a clear understanding of what it means.
+A lot of people have heard the term "mass timber" batted around in recent years, but not everybody has a clear understanding of what it means.
 Mass timber used to be referred to as "heavy timber" in the Building Code.
-Most of the timber projects that I have designed over the past 40 years were mass timber, I just never called it that until recently.
+Most of the timber projects that I have engineered over the past 45 years were mass timber, I just never called it that until recently.

 Mass timber is a type of structure made up of big, fat, pieces of wood that, unlike light-wood frame construction, burn slowly.
-Because mass timber structures maintain their integrity during a fire without the need for layers of fire-resistant materials like sheetrock, they are suitable for big and tall buildings and the Building Code recognizes that.
+Because mass timber structures maintain their integrity during a fire without the need for layers of fire-resistant materials like sheetrock, they are suitable for large buildings and the Building Code recognizes that.

 So, what's new?
 Timber panels are new - Cross-Laminated Timber (CLT) and Dowel Laminated Timber (DLT).
-CLT panels have been used in Europe since the 1990s, but have only been available in North America for just a little more than a decade.
+CLT panels have been used in Europe since the 1990s but have only been available in North America for just a little more than a decade.
 The availability of timber panels has stimulated interest and excitement within the architectural community for building big and tall buildings with mass timber.

-Modern mass timber structures typically consist of a glulam timber frame supporting CLT or DLT floor and roof panels, often with CLT walls.
+Modern mass timber structures typically consist of a glulam timber frame supporting CLT floor and roof panels, often with CLT walls.
 This type a construction is extremely versatile and is suitable for both large and small structures - anywhere that an architecturally exposed structure is desired.
-It does not make much sense to build with timber and then cover it all up with sheetrock and hung ceilings.
+It does not make much sense to build with timber and then cover it all up with sheetrock or suspended ceilings.
 By the way, mass timber construction is also very sustainable - more about that later.

-Nordic's CLT plant Photo credit - Stephane Groleau Feature Project John W. Olver Design Building
+Nordic's CLT plant; photo credit - Stephane Groleau